AdobeDocs/workfront.en/help/workfront-fusion/errors/directives-for-error-handling.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Retry</p> <p> <img src="assets/retry.png"> </p> </td>
-   <td> <p>In some cases it could be useful to re-execute a failing module for a couple of times when there is a chance that the reason for the failure might pass over time.</p> <p><span>Workfront Fusion</span> currently does not offer the Retry directive, though several workarounds can be employed to mimic its functionality.
+   <td> <p>In some cases it could be useful to re-execute a failing module for a couple of times when there is a chance that the reason for the failure might pass over time.</p> <p>Workfront Fusion currently does not offer the Retry directive, though several workarounds can be employed to mimic its functionality.
 For more information, see <a href="../../workfront-fusion/errors/retry.md" class="MCXref xref">Retry</a>.</p> </td>
   </tr>
  </tbody>
 </table>

 >[!NOTE]
 >
->Currently the error handling directives cannot be used out of the scope of an error handling route and `Workfront Fusion` currently does not offer a Throw module that would enable you to easily conditionally generate (throw) errors, though a workaround can be employed to mimic its functionality.
+>Currently the error handling directives cannot be used out of the scope of an error handling route and Workfront Fusion currently does not offer a Throw module that would enable you to easily conditionally generate (throw) errors, though a workaround can be employed to mimic its functionality.
 For more information, see [Error handler route](../../workfront-fusion/errors/error-handling.md#error) in the article [Error handling](../../workfront-fusion/errors/error-handling.md).
 Also see [Workaround for Throw](../../workfront-fusion/errors/throw.md#workarou) in the article [Throw](../../workfront-fusion/errors/throw.md).

 ## Break